manognaa13/Smart-Task-Management-System/README.md

 1. **`Securing Endpoints with Spring Security`**

-   - We will implement Spring Security to protect our RESTful endpoints.
+   - Planning to implement Spring Security to protect our RESTful endpoints.
 This will ensure that only authenticated and authorized users can access specific functionalities of the application.
    - By integrating Spring Security, we can secure our endpoints, manage user roles, and protect sensitive data.
    - Total solution for User Management and Auditing.
    - **`JWT Authentication :- For stateless authentication, consider implementing JWT (JSON Web Tokens) for a more secure and scalable solution.`**